Esgorhannoth/koneko/Readme.md

 > [ file:new-file copy-string ] is! write
 ```

 But it is bad for two reasons: it's cumbersome and it couples `io:write` with `file:new-file`, so we cannot hot-swap `new-file` definition from e.g. another module.
-Luckily you can specify several namespaces to be used simulaneously with word `using`.
+Luckily you can specify several namespaces to be used simultaneously with word `using`.
 Like this:

 ```forth
 > ['file' 'io'] using